CodingItWrong/outsidein.dev/docs/react/index.md

 Axios provides a nice simple interface for making web service requests.
 The browser's built-in `fetch()` function is close, but still has some repetitive parts.
 Plus, our E2E testing tool can't stub backend requests when `fetch()` is used.

-* **UI Components: [Material-UI][material-ui]**
+* **UI Components: [MUI][mui]**

 Agile development is all about minimizing unnecessary work.
 For tutorials like this, side projects, internally-facing systems, and MVPs, unless visual design is your passion you may be better off using an off-the-shelf component library.
 Plus, with a thorough test suite like the one we'll write, you can always refactor to a new visual design with confidence that you haven't broken any functionality.
-For this tutorial we'll go with Material-UI, a popular React implementation of Google's Material Design.
+For this tutorial we'll go with MUI, a popular React implementation of Google's Material Design.

 * **Test Runner: [Jest]**